Rwanda Gorilla Tours, Rwanda Safaris,

 How long do baby gorillas stay with their mothers?

 Mother gorillas stay with their younger ones until they are four years old.
 All this time the mothers attend to their babies until they can support themselves.
-A newborn gorilla weighs 5 pounds at birth and covered with black hair.
+A newborn gorilla weighs 5 pounds at birth and is covered with black hair.
 Read More

 What is the average life span of a mountain gorilla? /How long does a gorilla live?